-Experience Criteria = 5 years minimum judging experience
+Experience Criteria = 5 years minimum judging experience Key Responsibilities

-- Attend all WJC meetings and contribute to all items on the agenda. - Work with Clarifications working group to ensure question to the codes are being answered and the information is distributed to judges and coaches as needed. - Work on resource development and content updates. - Work with other WJC members and working groups to provide online resources and social media content. - Work on development of online resources. - Complete all records for optional and compulsory judges at year end (with Administrative Representative). - Assist all roles in progressing documentation and resources into new online formatting - Help bring ideas of how-to best set-up resources for judging membership to use and be connected. - Help work towards creating an Alberta judge's website g) The role of the Administrative Representative:
+- Attend all WJC meetings and contribute to all items on the agenda. - Work with Clarifications working group to ensure question to the codes are being answered and the information is distributed to judges and coaches as needed. - Work on resource development and content updates. - Work with other WJC members and working groups to provide online resources and social media content.
+Work on development of online resources - Work on development of online resources.
+Complete all records for entional and compulsary judges at year and (with As - Complete all records for optional and compulsory judges at year end (with Administrative Representative). - Assist all roles in progressing documentation and resources into new online formatting - Help bring ideas of how-to best set-up resources for judging membership to use and be connected. - Help work towards creating an Alberta judge's website g) The role of the Administrative Representative: